j-mlo/quiz/README.md

 ## Design

 - 'Roboto' sans-serif Google font is used for the body text throughout the website.
-- 'Kantumruy Pro' sans-serif Google font is used for the headings throguhout the website.
+- 'Kantumruy Pro' sans-serif Google font is used for the headings throughout the website.

 ## Technologies Used